-The main Mykonos attractions are the beaches, where you can sunbathe, relax, snorkel — even party.
-Away from the beach, tour Panagia Paraportiani in Chora, photograph the Windmills, or visit the island of Delos for its archaeological finds.
-You will love Little Venice for its restaurants, shopping and postcard views.
-Save some energy for an evening out, as the island has long had a reputation for seaside hedonism.
+The main Mykonos attractions are its beaches, where you can sunbathe, relax, snorkel — even party.
+Aside from visiting the beaches, you could also tour Panagia Paraportiani in Chora, photograph the Windmills or even visit the island of Delos for its archaeological finds.
+You might also love visiting Little Venice for its restaurants, cute little shops and postcard views.
+Last but not least, try and save some energy for an evening out, as the island has long had a reputation for seaside hedonism.

 Many people flock to Mykonos for two reasons: beaches and parties.
 A trip to the southern coast and Paradise Beach — Mykonos’ original nudist beach — will kill two birds with one stone.
 Soft sands, azure seas and a rowdy atmosphere have made Paradise one of the most popular places on the island.

-If you’re looking to have fun in the sun without having to put up with rowdy parties and nude bathers, skip Paradise in favor of Psarou Beach.
+If you’re looking to have fun in the sun without having to put up with rowdy parties, skip Paradise in favor of Psarou Beach.
 Located northwest of Paradise Beach along the coast, Psarou’s powdery sand, clear blue waves and more relaxing atmosphere make this beach popular among families and honeymooners.